Learn how the thyroid affects nearly every aspect of your health

-A far safer solution to many of the problems now being treated by antidepressant drugs is to balance the body chemistry naturally.
+A far safer solution is to balance the body chemistry naturally.
 The logical starting point is to check for and treat hypothyroidism.
 After doing so, most individuals find that the “fog” they’ve been living in seems to clear away.
 They also find that they have more energy and less fatigue.

 - Decreased heart rate and cardiac output